memfault/interrupt/_posts/2022-05-24-choosing-an-mcu.md

 If you are true to yourself, you probably have to admit that the effort planned for “learning a new chip” is a combination of not wanting to learn something new and the fear of running into issues with the new chip.
-There is the risk of someone going catastrophically wrong with the new chip, such as a missing required feature or an unforeseen errata.
+There is the risk of something going catastrophically wrong with the new chip, such as a missing required feature or an unforeseen errata.
 But if the benefits outweigh the risks, we should jump into the adventure.